Build a Slack Bot with Node.js on Cloud Run

 }

-This function returns the string values of the secrets that are required to authenticate the bot.
+This function returns the string values of the secrets needed to authenticate the bot.

 The next function initializes the bot: